MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 There are various ways to configure your Kafka network to allow Materialize to connect:

-- Use AWS PrivateLink: If your Kafka cluster is running on AWS, you can use AWS PrivateLink to connect Materialize to the cluster.
+- **Use AWS PrivateLink**: If your Kafka cluster is running on AWS, you can use AWS PrivateLink to connect Materialize to the cluster.

 - **Use an SSH tunnel**: If your Kafka cluster is running in a private network, you can use an SSH tunnel to connect Materialize to the cluster.